Discover the Versatility of Lobster Meat in Various Dishes

 Instructions:

-Rim the Glass (Optional): If you like, you can rim the glass with salt.
-To do this, rub a lime wedge around the rim of the glass to moisten it, then dip the rim in a shallow dish of salt.
+Rim the Glass (Optional): You can rim the glass with salt.
+To do this, rub a lime wedge around the rim of the glass to moisten it, then dip the edge in a shallow salt dish.

 Strain and Serve: